 Following the same idea, it’s essential to avoid washing clothes in public places.
 If you live in an apartment, going to the laundry room feels practical.
 Similarly, visiting the Laundromat across the street may seem a lot more affordable than getting your own washer.

 But both ways of doing the laundry are awful if you want maximum sanitization.
 These public places contain many more germs, bacteria, and allergens than anything you could find in your own machine.
-And what’s even worse, disinfecting the appliance in these places is probably not possible.
+And what’s even worse, disinfecting the appliances in these places is probably not possible.

 Try your best to not clean your clothes outside of the home and you’ll have an easier time sanitizing those garments.

-the Right Washing Machine
+2. Use the Right Washing Machine

 Along with doing the laundry at home, there’s nothing like washing clothes the right way with a proper washer.
 So you must be using one that gets the job done precisely how you need it.
 There are tons of excellent models to go for, but few can really match this quality.